Skip to main content

 Texas Robotics provides world-class education and pursues innovative research emphasizing long-term autonomy and human-robot interaction while leveraging UT Austin’s breadth to support a broad range of industrial applications.

-The ARTS lab develops high dexterity and situationally aware continuum manipulators, soft robots, and instruments especially designed for less invasive treatment of various surgical interventions.
+The ARTS lab develops high dexterity and situationally aware continuum manipulators, soft robots, and instruments specially designed for less invasive treatment of various surgical interventions.

 Autonomous Mobile Robotics Laboratory